olcf/olcf-user-docs/software/profiling/Scorep.rst

 ++++++++++++++++++++++++++

-To instrument your code, you need to compile the code using the Score-P instrumentation command, which is added as a prefix to your compile statement.
+To instrument your code, you need to compile the code using the Score-P instrumentation command (``scorep``), which is added as a prefix to your compile statement.
 In most cases the Score-P instrumentor is able to automatically detect the programming paradigm from the set of compile and link options given to the compiler.
-Some cases will, however require some additional link options within the compile statement e.g. CUDA instrumentation.
+Some cases will, however, require some additional link options within the compile statement e.g. CUDA instrumentation.

 Below are some basic examples of the different instrumentation scenarios:

 ..
 Note::

-   You will need to unload the Darshan Runtime module.
-In `some` instances you may need to unload the **xalt** and **xl** modules.
+   You will need to unload the ``darshan-runtime`` module.
+In `some` instances you may need to unload the ``xalt`` and ``xl`` modules.

    .. code::

-      $ module unload darshan-runtime/3.3.0-lite
+      $ module unload darshan-runtime

 .. dropdown:: Serial